Getting started with tabular modeling

 After conversion some or all of the following differences may be observed:

 A Folder and model copy: A separate folder containing a copy of the original dimensional model, now converted to a tabular model.
 Note: The original model is untouched in its original location.
-Copy the new Tabular folder and model elsewhere if required.
+Copy the new tabular folder and model elsewhere if required.

 Relationship validation errors: Relationship errors might appear on some pipelines/relationships.
 Refer to Relationship design errors and new validation in Tabular to understand the design differences and validations that could occur with tabular relationships.